-&lt;sup>22 Any persons who, in the investigator's opinion, are or may be able to give relevant information may also be required to give the appointed investigators all assistance in connection with the investigation as they are reasonably able to give.

-7.108 The appointed investigator(s) will exercise these powers by issuing formal notices in writing (known as investigatory requirement notices).
-These notices will set out the requirements and the deadlines for compliance.

-- 7.109 We expect to give recipients of investigatory requirement notices advance warning so that they can manage their resources accordingly.
+- 7.107 We may appoint investigators to conduct an investigation into a suspected compliance failure (see paragraphs 7.122 to 7.152 below on the use of appointed investigators).
+If investigators are appointed, they will have powers (under Regulation 14 PCIFRs and section 85 FSBRA) to: - require persons under investigation (and persons connected with them), or any persons who, in the investigator's opinion, are or may be able to give relevant information, to provide information and to attend and answer questions in interview24 - require any person to produce documents - 7.108 The requirements described above may be imposed only so far as the investigator reasonably considers them to be relevant to the purposes of the investigation. - 7.109 The appointed investigator(s) will exercise these powers by issuing formal notices in writing (known as investigatory requirement notices).
+These notices will set out the requirements and the deadlines for compliance. - 7.110 We expect to give recipients of investigatory requirement notices advance warning so that they can manage their resources accordingly.
 Also, when it is practical and appropriate to do so, we will send the investigatory requirement notice in draft and take account of comments on the scope of the requirements, the actions that will be required in complying with them, and the deadline for compliance.
-In certain circumstances it will not be appropriate to provide advance warning or to send investigatory requirement notices in draft for example, if we think it would prejudice the investigation. - 7.110 We do not expect to send draft investigatory requirement notices when the information or document requirements are straightforward and we consider that it is reasonable to expect the information or documents to be made available within our specified time frame. - 7.111 The time frame for comments on a draft investigatory requirement notice would usually be no more than three working days.
-After considering any comments, we will then confirm or amend the investigatory requirement notice. - 7.112 Once we have formally issued an investigatory requirement notice (whether or not it has been preceded by a draft), we will not usually agree to an extension of time for complying with the notice, unless compelling reasons are provided to support an extension request.
+In certain circumstances it will not be appropriate to provide advance warning or to send investigatory requirement notices in draft for example, if we think it would prejudice the investigation. - 7.111 We do not expect to send draft investigatory requirement notices when the information or document requirements are straightforward and we consider that it is reasonable to expect the information or documents to be made available within our specified time frame. - 7.112 The time frame for comments on a draft investigatory requirement notice would usually be no more than three working days.
+After considering any comments, we will then confirm or amend the investigatory requirement notice. - 7.113 Once we have formally issued an investigatory requirement notice (whether or not it has been preceded by a draft), we will not usually agree to an extension of time for complying with the notice, unless compelling reasons are provided to support an extension request.